-This section discusses the material components of the executive compensation program for the executive officers of the Company who were "named executive officers," or NEOs, for fiscal 2023.
+This section discusses the material components of the executive compensation program for the executive officers of the Company who were "named executive officers," or NEOs, for fiscal 2024.
 This discussion may contain forward-looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we adopt may differ materially from the existing and currently planned programs summarized or referred to in this discussion.

-As an emerging growth company, we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies" as such term is defined in the rules promulgated under the Securities Act, which, in general, require compensation disclosure for our principal executive officer and our two other most highly compensated executive officers, referred to herein as our NEOs.
+As an emerging growth company, we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies" as such term is defined in the rules promulgated under the Securities Act, which, in general, require compensation disclosure for our principal executive officer, our two other most highly compensated executive officers and up to two additional individuals who would have been our most highly compensated executive officer as of December 31, 2024, referred to herein as our NEOs.